Can Grandparents Get Child Custody?

 Reasons Grandparents Gain Custody

 There is a difference between access and custody.
-Access means that as a grandparent, you have the ability to see your grandchildren on a regular basis.
+Access means that as a grandparent, you can see your grandchildren regularly.
 Custody is a more formal, long-term arrangement where the children live with their grandparents full-time, and it is the grandparents who make all important decisions for the kids, such as medical care and schooling.

 There are many reasons grandparents can file for custody when the birth parents are still alive and do not give consent.